 What temperature to cook lamb to:

-- I personally find going beyond medium difficult with lamb, it really starts to dry out.
-If you have guest that prefer medium well you can serve them pieces closer to the edges which tend to cook a little more done.
+• I personally find going beyond medium difficult with lamb, it really starts to dry out.
+If you have guests that prefer medium-well you can serve them pieces closer to the edges which tend to cook a little more done.

 Other common questions you may have with this recipe for Lamb:

 It’s winter but I want to make this recipe, can I make it in the oven?
 Yes, the lamb can be made in a 350° oven.
-Sear it in an oven proof pan on the stove top first, then place it in the oven.
-Id start with 20 minutes then use the thermometer to see how its doing then adjust the cooking until it hits your desired doneness.
+Sear it in an ovenproof pan on the stovetop first, then place it in the oven.
+Id start with 20 minutes then use the thermometer to see how it is doing then adjust the cooking until it hits your desired doneness.

 Can I use a slow cooker for this recipe?
 I wouldn’t make this in a slow cooker.
 The leg of lamb is a tender juicy cut of meat and placing it in a slow cooker is kind of wasting the extra expense for the more tender meat.
 You could do a lamb shank in a slow cooker instead, that meat is much more conducive to slow cooker cooking.